 B i o g r a p h y

 Dr. Petra Music is flutist and pedagogue from Graz, Austria.
 She teaches flute, instrumental teaching, repertoire and chamber music at the Mozarteum University Salzburg/Innsbruck.
-In Innsbruck, she additionally works as a substitute with the Tiroler Symphony Orchester, the Tiroler Landestheater and various other orchestras and ensembles .
+She performs freelance with modern and historical orchestras such as the Tiroler Symphonieorchester.
 A busy concert schedule has led her as a soloist, chamber musician and in orchestra-, new music-, and opera projects to festivals in Europe, USA, Australia, China and Taiwan.
 Petra is also a sought after masterclass/workshop teacher for flutists of all playing abilities and levels which she conducted in cities such as Moscow, Amsterdam, Berlin, Munich, Taipei, Cologne, London, Luxembourg amongst others.
-Furthermore, she annually serves as adjudicator for initiatives as My Flute Konkurs, Moscow (2012-2016) and judged and coordinated the Azumi flute competition from 2009-2011.
+Furthermore, she serves as adjudicator for initiatives as the Durch flute competition (2021), My Flute Konkurs, Moscow (2012-2016) and the Azumi flute competition (2009-2011).
 This task puts her in permanent contact with many international flute prodigies.
 Petra enjoys following their musical development with great interest.
 In magazines such as Flute Talk, Flöte Aktuell and Pan, Petra has published articles relating flute teaching and flute technique.
-Her innovative work on the Left- Handed-Flute as a tool for teacher training has been positively acclaimed.
-In her pedagogical work for 2016, Petra is researching the use and advantages of creative playing arts in instrumental teaching.
-She presented her Workshop and themed Concert “Let’s Play” at the Syrinx Flötenfest 2015 in Feldkirch in which techniques of the creative playing arts movement were applied to musical work with a Loop station.
-For an appearance at the Adams festival in April 2016, Petra presented a stimulating lecture on talent research based on Mozart's life and his work for the flute.
-Her 2017 lecture is based on Telemann and also introduces recent research in creativity.

-Petra completed her musical studies with honours (Konzertfach Flute, M.A. and Instrumental Pedagogy, Mag.art.) at the Kunstuniversität Graz (Dieter Flury, Vienna Philharmonic) and the University of Illinois at Urbana-Champaign (Doctor of Musical Arts, studying with Jonathan Keeble) as well as at the University of Melbourne, Australia.
-She attended master classes with some of the most gifted flutists of our time (Peter Lukas Graf, Felix Renggli, Andras Adorjan, Robert Aitken, Moshe Epstein, Freerk Zeijl, Carlo Jans, Janos Balint, Amy Porter, Thomas Robertello, Denis Bouriakov, Eva Amsler, Ian Clarke, Wissam Boustany, Emily Beynon, Camilla Hoitenga and many others).
+Petra completed her musical studies with honours (Flute Performance, M.A. and Instrumental Pedagogy, Mag.art.) at the Kunstuniversität Graz (Dieter Flury, Vienna Philharmonic) , the University of Illinois at Urbana-Champaign (Doctor of Musical Arts, studying with Jonathan Keeble) and the Conservatorio dell’Abaco in Verona, Italy (MA in historical flutes studying with Marcello Gatti and Marco Brolli).
+She attended master classes with some of the most gifted flutists of our time (Peter Lukas Graf, Felix Renggli, Andras Adorjan, Robert Aitken, Moshe Epstein, Freerk Zeijl, Carlo Jans, Janos Balint, Amy Porter, Thomas Robertello, Denis Bouriakov, Eva Amsler, Ian Clarke, Wissam Boustany, Emily Beynon, Camilla Hoitenga , Eva Furrer, Rachel Brown, Linde Brunmayer Tutz and many others).
 During her studies, Petra received grants and prizes for her artistic development by the University of Illinois at Urbana-Champaign the Emanuel und Sofie Fohn Stiftung Wien and two scholarships of the Bundeskanzleramts für Kunst in Wien and Yehudi Menuhins foundation Live Music Now.
-Petra still enjoys gaining new insights into the interpretation of the flute repertoire tremendously.
-This is why several years ago, she has started studying period literature and period instruments with masterclass teachers such as Rachel Brown, Marcello Gatti and Linde Brunnmayr.

 Besides these more “serious” aspects of music Petra loves the possibilities of “Cross-Over” projects to inspire young musicians.
 She has worked in Jazz, Pop and World Music settings and has collaborated with many gifted artists and ensembles such as UI Opera Ensembe, UI Symphony, UI Philharmonia Orchestra, KlangImpuls Orchestra, UI New Music Ensemble unter Eduardo Diazmunoz, Martha Graham Dance Company New York, Grazer Salonorchester, Österreichische Philharmonie, Wiener Kammerorchester and Klangforum Wien.
 Concerts have brought her to the Fringe Festival Melbourne/Australien 2001, Quedlinburg/Deutschland 2003, Live Music Now in der Grazer Oper 2003, Detmold/Deutschland 2004, FIMU Festival Belfort/Frankreich 2005 und 2006, St. Louis Flute Day/USA 2005, Chicago Flute Fest/USA 2006, Martha Graham Dance Company New York, Krannert Center of the Performing Arts/USA 2007, Stefaniensaal Graz 2007, Stephansdom Wien 2008, Klangforum Wien im Wiener Konzerthaus 2009, Grazer Burg 2009, Polytheatre Beijing/China 2009, Beijing Concert Hall, Zhengzhou Concert Hall Hangzhou, 2011, Sun-Ya-Tsen Hall, Kaishung 2012, Taipei 2012, Chonqing Concert Hall 2013, Beijing 2013, ADAMS Flute Festival 2013, Flute Days Moskau 2012-2014, Tiroler Landestheater since 2014, Adams Flute Festival Ittervoort 2013 and 2016, Syrinx Flötenfest Feldkirch 2015, Tuesday Microgrooves, 2016.

-Petra plays a 19,5 K Powell flute and also a grenadilla flute by Powell and a Philipp Hammig Piccolo.
+Petra plays flutes by Powell (19,5 K and a Grenadill flute) and a Philipp Hammig Piccolo.
 She plays Mancke flute and piccolo head joints.
-Her bass and alto flutes are made by Altus and she enjoys playing a Jupiter Counterbass flute.
-In her studies, she works with excellent copies of the baroque and classical flute makers J.H.
-Rottenburgh and H. Grenser by Rudolf Tutz and a Palanca copy by Simon Polak. .
+Her bass and alto flutes are made by Altus.
+In her studies, she works with excellent copies of hitorical flutes made by Martin Wenner and Rudolf Tutz.